Things to look for when buying a house include the property’s condition, nearby amenities, resale value, and the school district.

 Sit down and look at your budget.
 Evaluate what you can afford to pay for your monthly mortgage.
 Know that mortgages aren’t just the principal and interest.
 You’ll also be paying your homeowners insurance and property taxes within that payment.

-Another major factor in the price you can afford is the mortgage interest rate you receive approval for.
-Shop around and apply to banks that offer the best mortgage for first-time homebuyers or who specialize in your unique income and credit situation.
+Another major factor is the mortgage interest rate.
+Shop around and apply to banks that offer the best mortgage for first-time homebuyers or that specialize in your unique income and credit situation.

 When you apply for a mortgage, the lender will include information about the maximum loan you qualify for.
-Ensure that you can afford the downpayment for a house of that value and that you’ve left enough in your budget to keep up with maintenance and upgrades on the home.
+Ensure that you can afford the down payment and that you’ve left enough in your budget to keep up with maintenance and upgrades on the home.

 House Condition

-The condition of the home impacts what you pay for it in your first few years in the home.
-Consider the state of the following and whether you might need to update them immediately when you’ve just spent your nest egg on your down payment.
+Consider the state of the following and whether you might need to update them immediately or if you have time to replenish your nest egg that you just spent on the down payment.

 Cosmetic updates that you can put off until you have the funds include: